How to Clean Roomba Brushes?

 Clean the side brush.

 You’re not entirely done yet.
 The next step is removing the side hair, the spindly-looking tri-brush that picks up dirt, dust, and other debris.
+It’ll be evident because it’s yellow and likely has a lot of hair around it.

 Replacing your Roomba brushes